 8:00 PM: Present your own slideshow.
 Email [email protected] with images/ interest.

-8:00 AM-9:00AM: Breakfast provided by Whole Foods and REI Greenville at festival grounds.
+8:00 AM-9:00AM: Breakfast provided by Whole Foods Market and REI Greenville at festival grounds.

 9:00 AM: Depart for Big Rock trail work, thanks to grant sponsors REI Greenville.
 Carpool!
 A shuttle may be provided.
 The trail work leg of the festival is optional.
 CCC Trail Crew Leaders will be leading teams to help re-route the left side trail, making it more sustainable and quicker!
-If you do not wish to help with trail work, climbing at Big Rock or Table Rock on your own is located nearby.
+If you do not wish to help with trail work, climbing at Big Rock or Table Rock are located nearby for personal climbing.

 2:00 PM: Finish up trail work, get in some climbing before PM festivities begin